Kieran Hayes

-Kieran Amparo Hayes (born 4 January 1999) is a professional footballer who plays as a forward for Northern Premier League club Grantham Town.
+Kieran Amparo Hayes (born 4 January 1999) is a professional footballer who plays as a forward.

+Kieran began his darts career in the winter of 2025, whilst in his formative first few months he successfully hit his first 180 in February of the same year.

 Career

 Youth

 Born in Nottingham, Hayes spent most of his youth career in Nottingham Forest.

 Nottingham Forest U23

 In 2019, Hayes was promoted to Nottingham Forest Under-23 team.

 Loan to Truro City

 Hayes was sent out on loan to Truro City for the 2019-20 season.

 Truro City

 In September 2020, after his loan spell with the club, Hayes joined Truro City on a permanent deal.
 Six months later, his contract was terminated and left the club.

 United City

 In March 2021, Hayes joined Philippines Football League club United City.

 Grantham Town

 In September 2022, Hayes joined Northern Premier League club Grantham Town.

 International career

 Hayes was born in England to an English father and a Filipino mother, making him eligible to represent England and the Philippines at international level.